Biscione: Contemporary use

+Logo of Alfa Romeo, established in Milan in 1910, with the flag of Milan and the biscione as the city's symbol.

 As a symbol of Milan, the biscione is used by multiple organizations associated with or based in the city.

+The logo of automobile manufacturer Alfa Romeo (also known as the Casa del Biscione, Italian for "House of the Biscione" or "Biscione['s] marque"), established in Milan in 1910, features the flag of Milan and the biscione as the city's symbol.

+The biscione is also depicted in the logo of Milanese espresso machine manufacturer Bezzera, who in 1901 invented one of the earliest patented espresso machines and the first that could brew individual servings, which has become a standard adopted by all manufacturers.

 Football club Inter Milan is commonly represented by a biscione, and the team's 2010–11 and 2021–22 away shirts prominently featured the symbol.
-Milan-based auto manufacturer Alfa Romeo (also known as the Casa del Biscione, Italian for "House of the Biscione" or "Biscione['s] marque") includes a biscione in its logo impaled with a red cross on white (derived from the flag of Milan), as does espresso machine manufacturer Bezzera.

 The late Italian media mogul and former Prime Minister of Italy Silvio Berlusconi, who was born and raised in Milan, used stylized biscione symbols in the logos for his companies Mediaset and Fininvest (with the child replaced by a flower); his residential zones Milano Due and Milano Tre and the Mediaset-owned television channel Canale 5 also use biscione-inspired imagery.

 Outside Milan, a similar design is found in the seals of the Hungarian nobleman Nicholas I Garai, palatine to the King of Hungary (1375–1385).
 Here the crowned snake devours a sovereign's orb, rather than a human.
 The arms of the towns of Sanok in Poland and Pruzhany in Belarus also feature the symbol, honoring the marriage of Bona Sforza to Sigismund I of Poland while both towns were part of Poland–Lithuania.